 As with other keylists, the \$CHOOSE keylist can be condensed to a smaller number of lines, as long as no line is shared with another keylist.
-The order of keywords within the \$CHOOSE keylist should be as shown above (i.e., ALPHA before BETA, LONE before BOND, etc.), but the order of entries within a LONE or BOND list is immaterial.
-A \$CORE keylist (if present) must precede the \$CHOOSE list.
+The order of keywords within the \$CHOOSE keylist should be as listed in the table above (i.e., ALPHA before BETA, LONE before BOND, etc.), but the order of entries within a LONE or BOND list is immaterial.